 How to Obtain Proof of Your COVID-19 Vaccine

 When you get your first COVID-19 vaccine, you will be given a CDC-issued Vaccination Card.
 If your vaccination card is misplaced or incomplete, here is how you can obtain documentation.
 You may need proof of COVID-19 vaccination to attend events, travel, or for other reasons in the future so retain it for your records and/or keep it on your smartphone.

 Are COVID-19 vaccines safe?

 Yes.
-All possible vaccine candidates are in various stages of testing in humans to ensure they are both safe and effective.
-Learn more about Ensuring the Safety of COVID-19 Vaccines in the United States.
+They are safe and effective.
+Learn more about COVID-19 Vaccines and Safety in the United States.

 Should I get vaccinated if I’ve already had COVID-19?

 Yes.
-Due to the severe health risks associated with COVID-19 and the fact that reinfection with COVID-19 is possible, you should be vaccinated regardless of whether you already had COVID-19.
+Due to the severe health risks associated with COVID-19 and the fact that reinfection with COVID-19 is possible, you should be vaccinated and boosted regardless of whether you already had COVID-19.
 A prior COVID-19 infection provides little protection against re-infection.
 Immune defenses tend to wane after an infection, and because the virus is infecting more people now, your chances of being exposed and getting reinfected are also higher.
 Talk to your doctor if you have more questions about getting a COVID-19 vaccine, a booster dose, and prior infection.

 If I get the COVID-19 vaccine, do I still need to take other precautions?